 - A scientific review undertaken by NICNAS, the Australian regulator for industrial chemicals and the Officer of Chemical Safety: Multiple Chemical Sensitivity: identifying key research needs [pdf].
-Also: Multiple Chemical Sensitivity Review Fact sheet
+Note: this is a copy of the Draft report.
+Also: Multiple Chemical Sensitivity Review Fact sheet (currently unavailable)

 - A US website with resources and referrals for MCS

-- a "Personal Chemical Exposure Journal" which is part of UNIFOR's Prevent Prevent Cancer Campaign (UNIFOR is a Canadian manufacturing union group which the Canadian Autoworkers now form part of)
+- an exposure log which is part of UNIFOR's Prevent Cancer Campaign (UNIFOR is a Canadian manufacturing union group which the Canadian Autoworkers now form part of)

 This material is based on Multiple Chemical Sensitivity - A Guide for Workers from the Canadian Autoworkers Union (with many thanks!)
 Their material was adapted from Lax MB, Henneberger PK.
 Patients with multiple chemical sensitivities in an occupational health clinic: presentation and follow-up.
 Arch Environ Health 1995; 50:425-31.